 The Company may acquire mezzanine loans, which are loans made to property owners that are secured by pledges of the borrower's ownership interests, in whole or in part, in entities that directly or indirectly own the real property.
 The key distinction from mortgage loans is that the most senior portion of the loan with the least credit risk is owned by the senior lender.
 In the event a borrower defaults on a loan and lacks sufficient assets to satisfy a loan, the Company may suffer a loss of principal or interest.
 In the event a borrower declares bankruptcy, the Company may not have full recourse to the assets of the borrower, or the assets of the borrower may not be sufficient to satisfy the loan.
 In addition, mezzanine loans are by their nature structurally subordinated to more senior property level financings.
 If a borrower defaults on a mezzanine loan held by the Company or on debt senior to the Company's loan, or in the event of a borrower bankruptcy, the Company's mezzanine loan will be satisfied only after the property level debt and other senior debt is paid in full.
 In contrast to mezzanine loans, B-notes are commercial real estate loans secured by a first mortgage on a single large commercial property or group of related properties and subordinated to a senior interest, referred to as an A-note.
-The Company currently owns a 50% interest in B-note of an existing promissory note secured by a 407,952 square foot shopping center.
 B-note holders face certain risks, including that, in the case of a borrower default, there may not be sufficient funds remaining for B-note holders after payments are made in respect of the A-note.
 B-notes reflect similar credit risks to comparably rated commercial mortgage-backed securities.
 However, since each transaction is privately negotiated, B-notes can vary in their structural characteristics and risks.
-For example, the rights of holders of B-notes to control the process following a borrower default may be limited in certain investments.
-The Company cannot predict the te
+For example, the rights of B-notes to control the process following a borrower default may be limited in certain investments.
+The Company cannot predict the terms of each B-note investment.
+Significant losses related to mezzanine loans and B-notes could result in operating losses for the Company and co